The installer uses sensible defaults; this page covers what you can change.

 Auto-upgrade (on by default)

-Releases of chart 1.3.0+ install a <release>-auto-upgrade CronJob that polls https://tracebloc.github.io/client daily and runs helm upgrade --reset-then-reuse-values whenever a newer chart version is published.
-Closes tracebloc/client#69 — older deployed clients no longer drift from the latest secure release.
+Releases of chart 1.3.0+ install a <release>-auto-upgrade CronJob that polls https://tracebloc.github.io/client daily and runs helm upgrade --reset-then-reuse-values whenever a newer chart version is published — so clients auto-update instead of staying pinned to the version they were installed with.

 autoUpgrade: